 OFSI also have an email subscription service which you can sign up to and get notified as and when amendments to the financial sanctions regime are made.

-Financial Crime: A Guide for Firms (PDF).
+See our Financial Crime Guide.
 We have provided some examples of good practice for sanctions systems and controls in Chapter 7 of Part 1 of the guide.

 Our thematic review on financial services firms’ approach to UK financial sanctions has found that many small firms were unaware of the financial sanctions regime and those who were aware had misconceptions about it.

 It is useful to consider the following facts about financial sanctions:

 - Standard anti-money laundering checks do not screen clients against the OFSI’s Consolidated List.
 Firms should not confuse HMT’s financial sanctions regime with anti-money laundering procedures.

 - Financial sanctions apply to all transactions, there is no minimum financial limit.

 - Politically Exposed Persons (PEPs) are not necessarily financial sanction targets.

 - Most listed individuals and entities are aware that they are on the HMT list, which is publicly available.
 The issue of ‘tipping off’ (as set out in the Proceeds of Crime Act 2002) should therefore not generally arise.

 - The Government’s financial sanction regime is not the same as our enforcement action.
 HMT is responsible for implementing, administering and enforcing compliance with the financial sanctions regime.